bemilio/MDP_traffic_nonlinear/README.md

 ```

 In the simulation section of the referenced paper paper, the results are obtained by running the code multiple times with randomized parameters and initial condition (see paper for details).
-The generated data used in the paper is available at [this link](...)
+The generated data used in the paper is available with DOI: `10.4121/dbbfecf5-a6a3-4077-968e-11c3681f4a93`